 The CORBA Name Service sample application is a modification of the Simpapp sample application.
-This sample application provides a CORBA C++ client and server, and a CORBA Java client.
+This sample application provides a CORBA C++ client and server.
 The Name Service sample application uses a namespace to store the SimpleFactory object.
 The server application creates the SimpleFactory object and binds the object to the namespace.
 The client application connects to the namespace, resolves the name of the SimpleFactory object, and then invokes methods on the SimpleFactory.
-Figure 5-1 illustrates how the Name Service sample application works.
+Figure 4-1 illustrates how the Name Service sample application works.

-Figure 5-1 The Name Service Sample Application
+Figure 4-1 The Name Service Sample Application

-The Name Service sample application implements the CORBA interfaces listed in Table 5-1:
+The Name Service sample application implements the CORBA interfaces listed in Table 4-1: